smattymatty/mathew-storm-site/philo_content/book/Chapter 1 - The Arrival.md

 Daedalus's jaw muscles knotted beneath his beard.
 "Well then," He swept his trembling hands over the largest scroll.
 "Welcome, Sisyphus, to your new eternal task."

-The architectural plans seemed to writhe in the lamplight—corridors that connected to themselves, symbols that shifted when he wasn't looking directly at them.
-Sisyphus's eyes watered trying to follow the impossible geometries.
+The architectural plans writhed in the lamplight—corridors that connected to themselves, symbols that shifted when he wasn't looking directly at them.
+As Sisyphus traced a passage with his finger, the ink seemed to recoil from his touch, redrawing itself into new configurations.
+His eyes watered trying to follow the impossible geometries.

 "What am I looking at?"
 Sisyphus asked, his voice steady despite the wrongness of what he saw.

 "The perfect prison," Daedalus whispered, his stylus tapping against the table.
 "A labyrinth of such complexity that even its creators will struggle to navigate it.
 King Minos has commissioned us to build something that has never existed before."

 Sisyphus studied the impossible geometries, his fingers unconsciously tracing the corridors.
-There—a junction where the mathematics stuttered, where even impossible architecture had to compromise with physical reality.
-He filed the observation away and asked, "For what?"

 "A maze that thinks, that learns, that adapts to its prey."
 Daedalus's voice dropped lower.
 "It's meant to contain something that cannot be killed, cannot be reasoned with, and must never be allowed to escape."